Dave76/codelantern-ai/workflows/planner.md

 ### Entry Point 1 – Start from Chat (No Existing Issue)

 1. **User opens a new chat session** in the GitHub browser for an A2D-enabled repository.
-2. **User selects the `codelantern-planner` agent** in the chat interface.
+1. **User selects the `codelantern-planner` agent** in the chat interface.
-3. **User describes the initiative** and asks the planner to create a plan (for example, “Please create a plan for the following…”).
+1. **User describes the initiative** and asks the planner to create a plan (for example, “Please create a plan for the following…”).
-4. **Planner creates a planning branch and Planning PR** dedicated to analysis and planning (no implementation work yet).
+1. **Planner creates a planning branch and Planning PR** dedicated to analysis and planning (no implementation work yet).
-5. **User can monitor the Planning PR (optional)** – they may watch comments and interim updates as the planner works.
+1. **User can monitor the Planning PR (optional)** – they may watch comments and interim updates as the planner works.
-6. **Planner performs analysis and drafts a plan**, posting the proposed approach and clear candidate “next steps” into the Planning PR.
+1. **Planner performs analysis and drafts a plan**, posting the proposed approach and clear candidate “next steps” into the Planning PR.
-7. **User approves the plan** (for example, via PR approval or an approval comment), signaling that the planner can now create structured work items.
+1. **User approves the plan** (Adding comments to the PR, but does not Approve or Close the PR), signaling that the planner can now create structured work items.
-8. **Planner creates or updates a main GitHub Issue and sub-issues** as needed, applying the `ai` label to all issues it creates or manages.
+1. **Planner creates or updates a main GitHub Issue and Sub-issues** as needed, applying the `ai` label to all issues it creates or manages.
-9. **GitHub workflows trigger on the `ai` label**, automatically adding the issue(s) to the correct Project.
+1. **GitHub workflows trigger on the `ai` label**, automatically adding the issue(s) to the correct Project.
-10. **Workflows also ensure issues are placed into the Project Backlog** column.
+1. **Workflows also ensure issues are placed into the Project Backlog** column.
-11. **Planner assigns the Planning PR back to the user** for final review of both the plan and the created issues.
+1. **Planner assigns the Planning PR back to the user** for final review the created or updated issues and sub-issues.
-12. **User and planner iterate on both the plan and the issues**:
+1. **User and planner iterate on both the plan and the issues**:
-    - User provides feedback via PR comments and issue comments.
+    - User provides feedback via PR comments.
     - Planner updates the plan text, issue titles, descriptions, and links.
-14. **User gives final approval** on the Planning PR, which is then merged into `main`, closed, and the planning branch deleted.
+1. **User gives final approval** on the Planning PR, which is then merged into `main`, closed, and the planning branch deleted.
-15. **GitHub workflows move the main issue into the Ready column**, indicating it is ready for development or assignment to the `codelantern-coder` agent.
+1. **GitHub workflows move the main issue into the Ready column**, indicating it is ready for development or assignment to the `codelantern-coder` agent.

-> Note: Step number 13 is effectively an implied “ongoing iteration” and is covered in step 12.

 ---